How a poor leadership style in my supervisor sparked my desire to search for a new job

 I’ll be miserable for 2/3’s of the amount of time that I get each day if my sense of enjoyment at work is unfulfilled.

-And you know what’s the best way for employees to enjoy their work?
-By them having the ability to sharpen their innate gifts, talents, and skills.
+One of the best ways for employees to enjoy their work is by them having the ability to sharpen their innate gifts, talents, and skills.

 Strong leaders know that they should encourage employees in their strengths.

 By doing so, not only will employees enjoy their work, but they will joyfully have more value to offer.

 I also know that my relationship with my supervisor can make or break my ability to have opportunities for advancement and promotion down the line.

 This one right here is what made me RUN for the door.
 My supervisor marked my yearly evaluation as unsatisfactory.
 I felt this was more a reflection of the relationship dynamic than it was a reflection of my work ethic.